18 hobbies for women that will spark creativity and help you discover a new passion

 Start up costs: $$ | Start up kit: Swimming costume, (optional) wetsuit, swim boots, swim gloves, wooly hat | Indoor or outdoor: Outdoor | Group activity: Optional | Skill level: Medium

-Wild swimming—also called open-water swimming—has been rising in popularity for a few years now, making it one of the best hobbies for women if you're looking to take up something physical, invigorating—and maybe a little out of your comfort zone.
+Wild swimming—also called open-water swimming—has been rising in popularity for a few years now, making it one of the best new hobbies to try if you're looking to take up something physical, invigorating—and maybe a little out of your comfort zone.
 There are plenty of health benefits of cold-water swimming, including an instant mood boost, increased fitness levels and better circulation.
+Cold water swimming also makes it on our list of the best hobbies for women in their 30s though it really is all-ages.

 Matt Ovenden, on-the-water expert at Borrow A Boat, says, “The thrill and exhilaration that comes with wild swimming has meant it’s fast become a national pastime.
 Far from just a way to exercise, wild swimming comes with a plethora of mental and physical health benefits, from the cold water helping to boost your immune system to the release of endorphins giving you a natural high."